Constipation in Dogs - Causes, Treatment And Vet Warning Signs

 Olive Oil

 Adding a little olive oil to his food for a few days.
 The amount depends on the size of your dog, but a 1/2 to 1 teaspoon would be a starting point.
 If the situation normalizes, you can discontinue the oil.
-If it doesn't help, then consult with your vet.
+If it doesn't help, then consult with a veterinarian.

 Adding more fiber to his food.
 Depending on the size of your dog, a little bit of bran will help the stools retain more moisture and as a result be easier to pass.